amaiorano/amaiorano.github.io/_posts/2022-06-22-n64-rgb-mod-and-custom-cable.md

 ![](/assets/images/n64-rgb-mod-and-custom-cable/IMG_5819.jpg)

 With the mod in place, it was time to close up the console.
-The only thing is that the metal shielding now comes into contact with the new mod board, making it difficult to close, and possibly resulting in shorts:
+However, the metal shielding now comes into contact with the new mod board, making it difficult to close, and possibly resulting in shorts:

 ![](/assets/images/n64-rgb-mod-and-custom-cable/IMG_5884.jpg)